 One of the most important steps you can take to avoid missing a statute of limitations deadline is to contact a knowledgeable truck accident lawyer to represent you as soon as possible.
 If the statute of limitations is running short in your truck accident case, your lawyer can promptly file a lawsuit on your behalf and work to get you the monetary compensation you need.

 Call a Truck Accident Lawyer in Your Area to Learn More

-If you suffered injuries in a truck accident that resulted from trucking company or driver negligence, an experienced truck accident lawyer in your area can meet with you to discuss your accident circumstances—and the injuries you suffered.
+If you suffered injuries in a truck accident that resulted from an irresponsible trucking company or truck driver negligence, an experienced truck accident lawyer in your area can meet with you to discuss your accident —and the injuries you suffered.
 Your lawyer can then help you file a personal injury claim with the appropriate insurance company, negotiate with the settlement adjuster, and litigate your case in court if necessary.